Wood Packaging is the Most Recycled Packaging Material

-With the application of grinding, wood pallets and components that are at the end of their useful life end up in fiber based products such as landscape mulch, animal bedding, soil enhancements, wood particle board or are used in bioenergy.
+With the application of grinding, wood pallets and components that are at the end of their useful life cycle end up in fiber-based products such as landscape mulch, animal bedding, soil enhancements, wood particle board, or are used in bioenergy and biomass applications.

-This model of reuse delivers wood packaging materials and pallets that make multiple trips before they reach the end of their useful life, therefore minimizing waste generation and reducing overall consumption of wood fiber.
+This model enables the reuse of wood packaging materials and pallets that make multiple trips before they reach the end of their useful life, therefore minimizing waste generation and reducing overall consumption of wood fiber.

-To claim that a product is recyclable there should be recycling facilities available to at least 60 percent of the consumers where the product is sold.2 In the United States there is a comprehensive network of pallet recyclers serving the industrial and retail marketplace that far exceeds the 60% requirement.3
+To claim that a product is recyclable there should be recycling facilities available to at least 60% of the consumers where the product is sold.2 In the United States there is a comprehensive network of pallet recyclers serving the industrial and retail marketplace that far exceeds the 60% requirement.3

 - Pallet Market and Pallet Recovery Survey.
 “Investigation of New & Recovered Shipping Platforms in the USA.”
 Peer-reviewed article (Bioresources Journal, March 2020).

 - VA Tech Research Shows a Whopping 95% of Wooden Pallets are Recycled (2018)